ONEARMY/community-platform/.github/pull_request_template.md

 ## PR Checklist

 - [ ] - Commit [messages are descriptive](https://github.com/ONEARMY/community-platform/blob/master/CONTRIBUTING.md#--commit-style-guide), it will be used in our [Release Notes](https://github.com/ONEARMY/community-platform/releases/)
-- [ ] - Tests for the changes have been added (for bug fixes / features)
+- [ ] - Unit and e2e tests for the changes that have been added (for bug fixes / features)

 ## PR Type